 Classical Bayesian filters, such as \ac{KF} and its variants including \ac{EKF}, provide a principled framework for dynamic state tracking~\cite{simon2006optimal,salmi2008detection}.
 These filters recursively {\em predict} the state evolution via the state transition model and {\em update} the state estimate based on noisy observations~\cite {clock1,clock2,koivisto2021channel}.
 This framework has recently been adapted to leverage NF characteristics for tracking the position of a {\em single-antenna} user with an ELAA-equipped BS~\cite{guerra2021near,LiuISAC2}.
 Beyond position tracking, Ref.~\cite{dai2025attitude} studied the NF pose tracking for a rotary-wing UAV with several antennas.

 However, the above works~\cite{guerra2021near,LiuISAC2,dai2025attitude} assume that the BS employs a {\em fully digital} ELAA architecture with massive RF chains.
 The potential of NF pose tracking using a practical {\em hybrid} ELAA architecture with a limited number of RF chains remains largely unexplored.
-Unlike the fully digital architecture that allows direct access to the {\em full}-array observation, under the hybrid architecture, only a {\em partial}-array observation is available for pose estimation due to analog combining~\cite{mendez2015channel}.
-This signal compression makes the analog combiner design crucial for accurate tracking.
+Unlike the fully digital architecture that allows direct access to the {\em full}-array observation, under the hybrid architecture, only a {\em partial}-array observation, i.e., a low-dimensional compressed observation, is available for pose estimation due to analog combining~\cite{mendez2015channel}.
+This makes the analog combiner design crucial for accurate tracking.